Joan Collins: Early life

-Collins was born on 23 May 1933 in Paddington, London, and brought up in Maida Vale, the daughter of Elsa Collins (née Bessant), a dance teacher, and Joseph William Collins, a talent agent whose clients would later include Shirley Bassey, The Beatles and Tom Jones.
+Collins was born in Paddington, London on 23 May 1933, and brought up in Maida Vale, the daughter of Elsa Collins (née Bessant), a dance teacher, and Joseph William Collins, a talent agent (whose clients would later include Shirley Bassey, the Beatles and Tom Jones).
 Her father, a native of South Africa, was Jewish, and her British mother was Anglican.
 She had two younger siblings, Jackie, a novelist, and Bill, a property agent.
 She was educated at the Francis Holland School, an independent day school for girls in London.
 Collins made her stage debut in the Henrik Ibsen play A Doll's House at the age of nine, and at the age of 16 trained as an actress at the Royal Academy of Dramatic Art (RADA) in London.
 At the age of 17, Collins was signed to the Rank Organisation, a British film studio.

 Acting career

 1950s

 After signing with Rank, Collins appeared in many British films.
 Her feature debut as a film extra playing a beauty contestant in Lady Godiva Rides Again (1951) which featured Diana Dors.
 Collins followed up with The Woman's Angle (1952) a minor role as a Greek maid.
 Next was a more significant role as a gangster's moll in Judgment Deferred (1952).

 Collins's big break came with a major, highly publicised role as a juvenile delinquent in I Believe in You (1952).
 Her success in the part led to her initial stardom and the press nickname "Britain's Bad Girl".
 Her subsequent films whilst under contract to Rank included Decameron Nights (1953) with Joan Fontaine; England's first X certificate drama, Cosh Boy (1953), directed by Lewis Gilbert; Turn the Key Softly (1953), a drama about three women released from prison on the same day; and the boxing saga The Square Ring (1953).

 Collins was top-billed in the desert island comedy Our Girl Friday (1953), co starring Kenneth More.
 She was directed again by Lewis Gilbert in The Good Die Young (1954) with Laurence Harvey and Gloria Grahame.
 Between films, she appeared in several plays in London including The Seventh Veil (1952), Jassy (1952), Claudia and David (1954), and The Skin of Our Teeth (1954), as well as a UK tour of The Praying Mantis (1953).

 In 1954, Collins was chosen by American director Howard Hawks to star as the scheming Princess Nellifer in her first international production, Land of the Pharaohs.
 The lavish Warner Brothers historical epic was unsuccessful upon release but has been lauded by Martin Scorsese and French critics supporting the auteur theory for numerous elements of its physical production.
 Danny Peary in his book Cult Movies (1981), selected it as a cult classic.
 Collins's sultry performance so impressed 20th Century Fox chief Darryl Zanuck that he signed the young star to a seven-year contract with the Hollywood studio.